Adnan-Aashiq/appiumproject/README.md

 cd AppiumProject-Mobile-Login-page-Testing
 ```
 ### Step 2: Install dependencies
-Run the following command to download all required dependencies:
+Run the following command in the Project diretory to download all required dependencies:

 ```bash
 mvn clean install